raspberrypilearning/led-firefly/en/step_3.md

 --- /task ---

-The **picozero** library allows you to program electronics components that are attached to a Raspberry Pi Pico.
+In the last step you installed the **picozero** library.
+This library allows you to program electronics components that are attached to a Raspberry Pi Pico.
 At the top of your code, you will need to import the items that you need from the **picozero** library.
 You will then enter some code to switch on the LED.

 --- task ---
 Type the following code into the main editor pane in Thonny: